Things You Need to Know About Personal Injury / Car Accidents

 As such, there is nothing they are more interested in than saving money on your personal injury claim.
 If they settle your personal injury claim early and free themselves from the expenses you later incur, they save money… lots of money.
 Their goal is to minimize exposure and risk by getting you to settle before you speak to a personal injury attorney or incur medical expenses.

 In this country, medical testing, medication, and therapy aren’t cheap.
 Insurance companies know this, and that is why they spend a lot of money researching ways to minimize their exposure to personal injury claims.
-Insurance adjustors are often accused of misleading motor vehicle accident victims about their rights in an effort to get them to settle quickly.
+Insurance adjustors are often accused of misleading car accident victims about their rights in an effort to get them to settle quickly.
 If they do this before they incur additional medical expense or speak with a personal injury attorney.

 Some common tactics insurance companies employ are: